 A student will be classified as a sophomore if 28 semester hours have been completed, as a junior if 60 semester hours have been completed, and as a senior if 90 semester hours have been completed.
 A cumulative grade point average of 2.00 is required for graduation.

-Graduation Audit and Application for Graduation
+Intent to Graduate and Application for Graduation